GeForceLegend/Minecraft-3D-Default/README.md

 - 3D Models with default textures;

-- Optifine Custom Entity Models(not support 1.8);
+- Optifine Custom Entity Models(Need Optifine 1.8.9 L5 or Optifine 1.9/higher);

-- Optifine self-illuminating textures(not support 1.8);
+- Optifine self-illuminating textures(Need Optifine 1.8.9 L5 or Optifine 1.9/higher);

 - Texture bug fix for default models(This won't work correctly when playing without Optifine but loading Optifine edition.
 Please choose no-Optifine edition when you are not using Optifine.)